In praise of the colour blue

 Lasianthus is a genus of about 180 species of tropical and subtropical plants in the bedstraw family (Rubiaceae), varying in size from small shrubs to small trees.
 They are primarily found in the understory of forests.
 The core area of the genus is Malaysia and Indonesia with c.
 130 species, whereas about 30 species are found in warmer areas elsewhere in Asia, 15 to 20 species in tropical areas of Africa, one in Queensland, Australia, and two in the Neotropics.
 The fruit is a small drupe, usually blue.

 This genus was described by Scottish botanist and physician William Jack (1795-1822), who worked as a surgeon in India, and later in Sumatra, where he died in 1822, presumably of malaria.
-The generic name is derived from the Greek lasios (‘shaggy’) and anthos (‘flower’), the name given in allusion to the rather shaggy appearance of the flowers of most members of the genus.
+The generic name is derived from Ancient Greek lasios (‘shaggy’) and anthos (‘flower’), the name given in allusion to the rather shaggy appearance of the flowers of most members of the genus.

 Lasianthus fordii is a small shrub, to 2 m tall, which grows in humid, shaded forests at altitudes between 200 and 1,000 m, from southern Japan and China southwards through Southeast Asia and the Philippines to Indonesia and New Guinea.